garrandall/popular-music-data/tracks/-beautiful-mariah-carey-miguel.md

 Don't stop 'til you thrill me, oh how you thrill me Always in control, how you do it, I don't know
 But I don't care, take me anywhere
-'Cause it's beautiful, ooh you make me feel undressable And I can't pretend that doesn't mean a thing to me, to me, oh yeah
+'Cause it's beautiful, oh you make me feel undressable And I can't pretend that doesn't mean a thing to me, to me, oh yeah